The Marlins’ Five Greatest Hitters

 Uggla’s fielding abilities were not sensational, and such reputation took on a life of its own in 2008 when he became the first player to commit three errors in an All-Star Game.

 Following the 2010 season, Uggla was traded to Atlanta when it was apparent that he and the Marlins would not be able to agree on a long-term contract.
-Uggla left the Marlins as the franchise’s all-time home run leader with 154, but also first in strikeouts with 760—an average of over 150 per year.
+Uggla left the Marlins as the franchise’s all-time home run leader with 154 (Stanton has since blown past him), but also first in strikeouts with 760—an average of over 150 per year.

 Miami Marlins Team History: Year-by year records, statistics and an oral history of the Marlins, decade by decade.

 The Marlins' Five Greatest Pitchers: A list of the five greatest pitchers based on their productivity and efficiency.

 The Marlins' Five Greatest Games: A list of five memorable games and other notable personal achievements that have defined the Marlins' history.

 How did This Great Game determine the list of the Marlins' five greatest hitters?
 Find out here.